Cows run loose in Hurricane area before being killed on I-64

 “I don’t have many details,” he said.
 “I heard they were killed on the interstate.
 Not a good ending.”

-The mayor said he was not sure if any more cows are still on the loose.
+The mayor said he was not sure whether any more cows are still on the loose.

 “I really don’t know at this point,” he said.

-If anyone spots another cow on the loose they should say away from the animal and immediately call 911, the police spokesperson said.
+If anyone spots another cow on the loose they should stay away from the animal and immediately call 911, the police spokesperson said.